PauloMRC/exploring-git/README.md

 # exploring-git

-Something to show how to use git and github.
+## How to use this repository

+Instruction 1

+Instruction 2

+Instruction 3

+Instruction 4